-Tabitha is working in a newly created state funded position for the procurement methods with the new Fi\$cal system.
-Tabitha is responsible for Shasta-Trinity Units Headquarters and automotive shop, and all purchasing for those areas as well as monthly processing of CalCards statements.
+Tabitha is working in a newly created state-funded position for the procurement methods with the new Fi\$cal system.
+Tabitha is responsible for Shasta-Trinity Unit's Headquarters and automotive shop, all purchasing for those areas, and monthly processing of CalCard statements.